For a brief description of our school and its mission, please see our brochure (PDF, 80KB).

 Corrections Education Headmaster and Assistant Head of School will coordinate the school's efforts to comply with the regulations implementing Title VI, Title IX, and Section 504 of the Rehabilitation Act of 1973, Americans with Disabilities Act, and other non-discrimination laws or regulations.
 CHSVT has a grievance procedure for discrimination complaints that can be found in the Corrections Education Protocols and the Student Handbook.

-For further information, contact one or both of the Corrections Educations section 504/ADA/Title VI/IX Coordinators:
+For further information, contact the Corrections Educations section 504/ADA/Title VI/IX Coordinator:

 Dana Lesperance, Head of School